 Hello friends, it’s mid-November, which means we do spend more time inside (at least if we live in the Northern Hemisphere), we cook more at home, and maybe… we feel more creative, right?
 At least I do.
 We also crave tasty food that brings comfort and warmth into our lives.
 Can we have all that and continue to eat healthy, nutritionally dense food throughout the holiday season?
 In my opinion, not only is it possible, but you will be surprised at how easy and fun it is to continue to eat healthy even during holidays and stressful times.
 The recipes in this holiday recipe round-up guide are all lectin-free, gluten-free, and sugar-free.

 Someone was asking the other day if this is a good time of the year to switch to a healthy diet.
-It’s such a valid concern and one that I would consider, too.
+It’s a valid concern that I would consider, too.
 The holidays are those occasions when we allow ourselves even more indulgences than usual.
 Plus, the stress levels are a little higher now than usual, and that might increase cravings for unhealthy foods.
 That’s exactly why sticking to a healthy diet now is more important than ever.
 I hope this holiday guide will help you navigate the holiday season.

 In addition to the recipes in the post below, scroll down to the end for more suggestions: photos and links.
 And don’t forget, my book – The Living Well Without Lectins Cookbook – is available everywhere books are sold.
-It is full of healthy and nutritious recipes that can help you build a healthy holiday menu, regardless if you are on a lectin-free diet or not.
-It’s just delicious, vibrant, tasty food that is also gluten-free, sugar-free and nasties-free.
+It is full of healthy and nutritious recipes that can help you build a healthy holiday menu, regardless of whether you are on a lectin-free diet.
+It’s just delicious, vibrant, tasty food that is also gluten-free, sugar-free, and nasties-free.